mobilecoinfoundation/mcips/text/0043-block-metadata.md

 ```

 ## Historical AVRs
-The Block Signing Key used to sign the transaction data within a block is included within the
+The Block Signing Key used to sign the transaction data within a block is
-`isvQuoteBody` field of an Intel AVR.
-By having AVRs available on chain, anyone can verify
+included within the `isvQuoteBody` field of an Intel AVR.
+By having AVRs
-the reported block signing key is correct and that the block was signed by a valid enclave.
+available on chain, anyone can verify the reported block signing key is correct
+and that the block was signed by a consensus node with a valid enclave and a
+recognized SCP message signing key.

 Thus With `BlockMetadata`, consumers of the blockchain may not need a Watcher DB
-because Ledger DB can default to reading AVRs from `BlockMetadata`
+because Ledger DB can default to reading AVRs from `BlockMetadata`, , and fall
+back to a lookup table containing AVRs for older blocks.

 MobileCoin Foundation will publish a bootstrap file defining this lookup table
 with historical consensus enclave AVRs, up to when consensus nodes publish
 `BlockMetadata` with their AVRs.

+Operators may not have complete historical AVR data, in which case the block
+range without AVR should be listed in the file, without the AVR fields.

 #### AVR History TOML format
 ```toml